ResearchScientist/Notes-Conversation-Design/Design/Responses.md

 Then have the bot provide a new response that is clearer and a variation of the initial response.
 Do not just repeat the same response to the user.

+# Lengthy Responses

+If the response is very long provide first a TLDR with an option for the user to choose more details.

+Offer option as a
+- button
+- message prompt